 There are two types of federal student loans: unsubsidized and subsidized.
 Subsidized loans are given only to students who qualify for need-based aid.

-Interest on a subsidized loan does not accrue while the student is enrolled at least part time, during the six-month grace period after the student leaves school and during any deferment periods.
+Interest on a subsidized loan does not accrue while enrollment is at least half-time, during the six-month grace period after the student leaves school, or during any deferment periods.

 Subsidized loans are available for both undergraduate and graduate students.
 The maximum annual amount for undergraduate students ranges from $3,500 to $5,500, and the aggregate limit for all undergraduate subsidized student loans is $23,000.
 The aggregate limit for subsidized loans for graduate students is $65,500.

 While many scholarships are granted to students based on academic or athletic merit, some are available only for students with demonstrated financial need.
 Your college may have specific scholarships and grants for such students.
 Contact the financial aid department and ask if there are any scholarships you can apply for.

 You can also search for need-based scholarships from third-party providers on sites such as Scholarships.com, Bold.org, and Fastweb.com.

 If you are not eligible for need-based aid or still need more money to fill in the gaps, here are some options you can explore.